allenai/HyBayes/docs/MANUAL.md

 Notice that different chains for each parameter as converged to one distribution.

 ### Ordinal observations: Normal distribution with variable tresholds
-For this model, you can indicate the "Count_plot" and "scatter_plot" to view a visualisation of the input.
+For this model, you can indicate the "Count_plot" and "scatter_plot" to view a visualization of the input.
 For our contrived data, we get the following Figures.

 <p align="center">
     <img src="./example_analysis/outputs/Ordinal_histogram_plot.png" width="49%">